Queer-Owned Cannabis Brands to Support This Pride Month

 This brand is two in one.
 Sundae Flowers is a California-based company that sells what it refers to as “high-quality weed for high-minded people.”
 It sells a wide variety of pre-rolls and unique offerings, such as mochi gummies, which contain a range of flavors and differing cannabinoids.

 The company’s founders, siblings Dae and Cindy Lim, have been in the cannabis industry for a long time, though their flagship brand, Sundae School, was not cannabis itself but rather hemp-derived smoke wear.
-The clothing is Korean-inspired, as a nod to where the Lim siblings were born and raised, in Seoul, South Korea.
+The clothing is Korean-inspired, as a nod to Seoul, South Korea, where the Lim siblings were born and raised.
 Co-founder Dae Lim is openly gay and is an absolute trailblazer in the cannabis industry.

 Sonder

-Sonder is perhaps one of the most well-known queer-owned cannabis brands and was founded in 2018 by Faun Chaupin and M. Paradise, a couple who care deeply about LGBTQ community representation in the cannabis space and product innovation.
+Sonder is perhaps one of the most well-known queer-owned cannabis brands.
+It was founded in 2018 by Faun Chaupin and M. Paradise, a couple who care deeply about LGBTQ community representation in the cannabis space and product innovation.
 One of the duo’s most popular cannabis products is Space Crystals, an edible-sublingual tincture hybrid.

-The candy-like product comes in flavors like Cheers Queers — a sign, confirmed by Chaupin and Paradise, that brand and product authenticity is much more valuable to Sonder than an attempt to appeal to an “‘as wide as possible’ audience.”
-In an era in which some companies attempt to place a veneer of inclusivity for one month a year, it is refreshing to see a company like Sonder, which puts its values at the forefront 24/7.
+The candy-like product comes in flavors like Cheers Queers — a sign, confirmed by Chaupin and Paradise,that brand and product authenticity is much more valuable to Sonder than an attempt to appeal to an “as wide as possible audience.”
+In an era in which some companies attempt to place a veneer of inclusivity for one month a year, Sonder puts its values at the forefront 24/7.

 Green Qween

-Green Qween prides itself on being more than a cannabis company, noting that its founding is inspired by some of the early medical dispensaries in the Castro region of San Francisco by early medical cannabis forefathers like Dennis Peron, who would give cannabis to people with HIV and AIDS and others in need.
+Green Qween prides itself on being more than a cannabis company, noting that its founding was inspired by some of the early medical dispensaries in the Castro region of San Francisco by early medical cannabis forefathers like Dennis Peron, who would give cannabis to people with HIV and AIDS during the AIDS crisis.

-Green Qween continues the efforts to do genuine social good for the LGBTQIA+ community.
+Green Qween continues to make efforts to do genuine social good for the LGBTQIA+ community.
 The company donates some of its proceeds to creating a downtown Los Angeles-based community center.
-The location will work on helping those in the local queer community find housing, employment, receive health services, and more.
+The location will work on helping those in the local queer community find housing, employment, health services, and more.

 If that wasn’t reason enough for Los Angeles-based cannabis users to consider checking out Green Qweens, maybe their Monday through Friday happy hour deals and massive inventory will convince you to make your way down to DTLA — and don’t worry, they have free parking!